 - AES: Selects the Dolby E audio as the metadata source.
-The Dolby Status application is blank if Dolby E is not being decoded. - VANC: Selects the decodes and displays the VANC metadata source.
+The Dolby Status application is blank if Dolby E is not being decoded. - VANC: Selects VANC as the metadata source.
 The SDID must be properly selected.

-Data Identifier of the requested packet, it is set to 0x45 (69 decimal) and is not changeable.
+Data identifier of the requested packet, it is set to 0x45 (69 decimal) and is not changeable.